top of page

 NIH R01 HL128439‐03

 In this study we are performing whole transcriptome sequencing (WTS) on nasal airway brushings from >700 Puerto Rican children with asthma and healthy controls.
 This WTS data is used to determine the expression of all genes in the genome for these subjects and then integrated with genome-wide genetic variant data to perform expression quantitative trait loci mapping (eQTL).
 Subsequently, we are fine mapping these eQTLs to uncover those that are asthma-associated in the airway.
 We are also performing similar eQTL mapping in tracheobronchial airway samples and determining the overlap in upper and lower airway eQTLs.
 Significant eQTLs are being tested in the Study of Genes-Environments and Admixture in Latino Americans (GALA II) and the Study of African Americans, Asthma, Genes, and Environments (SAGE) cohorts.
-This project is a collaboration with Dr. Esteban Burchard at UCSF and Dr. Jose Rodriguez-Santana at Centro De Neumologia Pediatrica in San Juan, PR.
+This project is a collaboration with Dr. Dean Sheppard at UCSF and Dr. Jose Rodriguez-Santana at Centro De Neumologia Pediatrica in San Juan, PR.

 GENES, AIR POLLUTION, AND ASTHMA SEVERITY IN MINORITY CHILDREN